 Outdoor School Classes at Collin County Adventure Camp

-Outdoor School classes are an extension of school curriculum.
+Outdoor School classes are an extension of the school curriculum.
 The students participate in 4 classes while at camp.
 Each class is approximately 2 ½ hours in length and is taught outdoors.
 The students have the opportunity to interact with their natural environment and see how they impact it on a daily basis.

 We remain prepared for any weather conditions while at camp.
 As long as students can be happy and safe outside, the program will include outdoor activities.
 All YMCA staff members are trained to monitor and recognize severe weather.
 Cabins and buildings serve as severe weather shelters.